 A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Pass Additional Information: lang="en" B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
+Pass Additional Information: The markup language is in English.
+B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
 N/A Additional Information: